FreeCAD/FreeCAD-render/docs/EngineInstall.md

 At least, you must fill in the **path to your renderer executable**, in the corresponding section.
 This is a **mandatory** step, otherwise the workbench will not be able to run the engine when required.
-Some renderers may provide a command-line and a GUI flavours of their engine, in which case you should fill in both.
+Some renderers may provide two flavours of their engine: a command-line and a GUI; in which case you should fill in both.

-Optionally, you may want to add some command-line parameters (for instance, to activate GPU rendering, or to specify halt conditions etc.: see your renderer's documentation).
+Optionally, you may want to add some command-line parameters (for instance, to activate GPU rendering, or to specify halt conditions etc.: see your renderer's documentation) to renderer invocation.
 In that case, you can use the dedicated field 'Render parameters' in your renderer section.

 Optionally as well, you can set a few renderer-wide parameters:
 * `Prefix`: A prefix that can be added before the renderer executable